Article Badge Image

 Homeowners insurance isn’t one-size-fits-all.

 Premiums vary depending on where you live and the size of your property.
 Your actions can also affect your premium.
-So if you’re looking to pay less, it’s possible to lower your out-of-pocket cost.
+So, if you want to pay less, you can lower your out-of-pocket cost.

-Here’s a look at 13 of the best ways to lower your homeowners insurance.
+Here's a look at the 13 best ways to lower your homeowner's insurance.

 1. Shop Around and Compare Policies